MIT Alert FAQs

 How do I sign up?

-Current students and employees are automatically enrolled in the system, specifically their “@mit.edu” email and their mobile phone associated with Duo.
-Extended community members can sign up here.
+Current students, employees, and affiliates are automatically registered to the system with the primary email address listed in the HR system (typically “@mit.edu”) and their mobile phone number associated with Duo.
+Extended Community members can sign up here.

 If I don’t provide a cell phone or mobile device number, will I still be contacted?